sbansal1999/sbansal1999.github.io/src/content/blog/third-fourth-week-of-coding-period.md

 box](/assets/generate_url_integration_design.png)

 Some changes in the backend were also required to make this work as the list of integrations is required for the `Integration` field.
-We at Zulip also allows filtering of events for an integration.
+Zulip also allows filtering of events for an integration.
 So some further changes to the backend were required to get this done.
 I [discussed](https://chat.zulip.org/#narrow/stream/378-api-design/topic/integration.20display.20name/near/1598446) the changes with the community members and their suggestions were